Should you take the gig?

 So, does that mean you should accept all projects you get asked for?

 I totally agree with Spoerri: even if there isn’t a lot of money involved in a project and they only have three performances scheduled so far, DO IT.
 About every project you do will put you a step further in your career.
 It will help you broaden your network or teach you new skills.
 Some projects are not going to lead anywhere, but trust me, most of them will open a door for you later.
 If you are just waiting for the big money or the big theaters, those doors are probably going to stay closed.

 You never know if that low budget project might become a great success with a lot of well paid performances later.
 And if you did a good job on the last one, guess who they are going to ask to work with the next time (yep, you!).

 What to do if there is very little budget

 Even if there is very little money, there are ways to compensate for this.
 For example, tell them what you would normally charge and that you are fine to do it for less money now because you value their project.
-But ask them to recommend you to three of their contacts instead, if they think you did a good job on their project.
+But ask them to recommend you to some of their contacts instead, if they think you did a good job on their project.
 And if they agree, follow up and remind them if they forget.
 Don’t sit on your ass and wait.